Session Success: Enjoying Flavorful, Lower ABV Beers Without Compromise

 A Journey Through European Beer Culture

-Explore the rich history, brewing traditions, and cultural significance of European beer, from ancient origins to modern-day festivals.
+Explore the rich history, iconic styles, and cultural significance of beer in Europe, from ancient farmhouse brewing to modern beer festivals.